 Presenting Opportunities and Encouragement to Young Leaders

-USAO Public Affairs Specialist speaks to FBI Special Junior Agent Program graduates of Academy Prep Center for Education.
+USAO Public Affairs Officer speaks to FBI Special Junior Agent Program graduates of Academy Prep Center for Education.

 COMMUNITY LEADERSHIP ROUNDTABLES